 For example when using the disk sanders to create a roof pitch we can think about the size of the piece we are working with.
 If the piece requires taking large volumes of material away then it would be more appropriate to cut the majority of the material away using a band saw before moving to the disk sander to accurately finish the cut.
 By doing this we are reducing the amount of wear to the disk sanders and the levels of dust in the atmosphere around the workshop.

-With a bit of fore thought it is possible to make virtually anything for next to no cost by utilising offcuts and unwanted material for others projects.
-Here in the workshop we have off-cut bins for wood and acrylic of varying sizes and thickness.
+With a bit of fore thought it is possible to make virtually anything for next to no cost by utilising off-cuts and unwanted material for others projects.
+Here in the workshop we have off-cut bins for wood and drawers for cardboard and acrylic of varying sizes and thickness.
 It is always worth looking at what is available for free to reduce using material and in turn your costs.

 Making continues this week in the workshop with most students focussed on creating city master plan models.It can be helpful when making master plans to lay out scaled plans to place components in place and ensure everything has been cut.
 If you want accuracy it is essential to have well scaled plans printed to understand the size of your project on a bench in front of you.
 When dealing with master plan models more often than not you will find an abundance of components littering your desk space.
 The best was to keep track of these to is to order them and separate them into districts.
 This may suit a group project as individuals can be given responsibility over separate areas of the model.
 This group used plastic bags to distribute components as they were cut to avoid mixing them up.